mit-6861/MIT-6861.github.io/_pages/home.md

 ## LOGISTICS
 ### LECTURE
 - Tuesdays and Thursdays @ 11am - 12:30pm in 32.123
-- Lectures are recorded
+- Lectures are in-person
-- Attendance is *highly encouraged* to fasciliate an enriching learning environment; actively participating can only help your overall course grade in the event of a borderline situation.
+- Attendance is *highly encouraged* to fasciliate an enriching learning environment for everyone; actively participating can only help your overall course grade in the event of a borderline situation.

 ### OFFICE HOURS
 - Coming Soon